• Skip to main content

 • Using a stand mixer, cream the butter, granulated sugar, and ¼ cup brown sugar.
 Mix on medium speed until fluffy.

 • Add the egg and mix well, stopping once to scrape the sides and bottom of the bowl.
-Then mix in the buttermilk while the mixer is on low.
+Turn the mixer off, add the flour, baking powder, baking soda, salt, and cinnamon.
+Turn the mixer on low speed, and slowly begin to pour in the milk.

-• In a separate bowl combine the brown sugar, flour, salted butter, and cinnamon.
-Using a fork, mix well until small pea-sized balls are formed.
+• In a separate bowl combine the ½ cup brown sugar, ⅓ cup flour, salted butter, and tablespoon of cinnamon.
+Using a fork, mix well until small pea-sized flakes are formed.

 • Place cupcake liners in a muffin pan.
 Divide the batter evenly among the prepared muffin cups.
-Sprinkle the streusel topping evening among the muffins.
+Add a tablespoon of the crumb topping to each of the muffins.

 • Bake the muffins for 30 minutes, or until a toothpick inserted into the center of a muffin comes out clean.